codecypher/LearnAI/Level-1/tools/ai_tools.md

-# Machine Learning Tools
+# AI/ML Tools

-Here is a list of ML tools that I have found to be helpful for AI engineering.
+Here is a list of tools that I have found to be helpful for AI engineering.

 For items without links, see **Github Stars**.